basaandewiel/Zephyr_BLE_periph_big_data/README.md

 The <MoreDataFollows> is comparable with the MoreFragment flag in IPv4.

 When the other device disconnects, it starts sending periodic advertisements again.

+# Building and running
+For how to build and run, see https://basaandewiel.github.io/Zephyr_bluetooth_programming/